Courses & Curriculum

 HON 316 Famous Jesuits (3 credits)

-This course examines the lives and works of famous Jesuits, especially the life of Ignatius Loyola, his Spiritual Exercises, and his work as Superior General.
-The efforts of Matteo Ricci to adapt Christianity to Chinese culture will next be studied before investigating the life and work of Peter Canisius and several contemporary Jesuits: John Courtney Murray, Robert Drinan, Daniel Berrigan, and the first Jesuit Pope, Francis.
+This course examines the lives and works of famous Jesuits, especially Ignatius Loyola and his Spiritual Exercises and his work as Superior General.
+The efforts of Matteo Ricci to adapt Christianity to Chinese culture will next be studied, before investigating the life and work of Peter Canisius and several contemporary Jesuits, i.e., John Courtney Murray, Robert Drinan, Daniel Berrigan, and the first Jesuit Pope, Francis.
 For those Jesuits from the United States the course will highlight the impact of American culture and politics on their lives.